Faizulkarim/Hike/README.md

 Hike is a demo iOS app developed to practice SwiftUI.
 The app features a dynamic dashboard with stunning hiking images and a settings page for app customization.

 ## Features
-### Dynamic Dashboard: Tap a button on the dashboard to change the hiking image randomly.
+### Dynamic Dashboard:
+- Tap a button on the dashboard to change the hiking image randomly.
 ### Settings Page:
--View app information
+- View app information
--Change the app icon
+- Change the app icon
--Learn about the app
+- Learn about the app

 ## Light Mode: